Publish applications

 Process Monitor records the blocking or use of files and directories.
 This means that if another program accesses the same files or the same directory during publishing, this can be seen in the recordings.

-However, it is important to know that only programs that are started during the time publishing is being executed are recorded.
+However, it is important to know that only programs that are started at the time of publishing are recorded.
 If a program blocks or uses a file or directory before publishing, this is not logged.

-The log itself becomes large quite quickly.
-Consequently, the logging period should be kept as short as possible.
+The log itself grows quite quickly.
+The logging period should therefore be kept as short as possible.
 The tool also offers the option of defining a filter.
-This allows you to filter for the portal directory, for example.
-Of course, this depends on the situation.
+This allows you to filter on the portal directory, for example.
+This of course depends on the situation.

-It would be best to start the log, publish the application right away and close the log again immediately after the error or save the current status as a CSV and analyze it with Notepad++, for example.
+It would therefore be best to start the log, publish the application directly and close the log again immediately after the error or save the current status as a CSV and analyze it with Notepad++, for example.
 The same applies here as in test 1.
 The GUID can be used to determine which program has accessed the file or directory.
-However, it should be noted that an access does not necessarily mean that this is what caused the error.
+However, it should be noted that access does not necessarily mean that this has led to an error.